 - Data processing – collecting and storing data is great, but if you cannot process this data then analyzing it will be more challenging.
 For example, an Azure monitoring solution needs to be able to process fields containing IPs and enhance them with geographical information.
 Querying data and visualizing it is easier if data is parsed and processed accurately.

-- Data analysis – end users must be able to effectively analyze Azure monitoring data.
+- Analysis – end users must be able to effectively conduct data analysis of Azure monitoring data.
 Processing will help but also analysis tools.
 A basic requirement is the ability to search or query the data.
 Being able to slice and dice the data with visualizations and dashboards is another key requirement.
 Ideally, users should be able to use advanced analysis capabilities such as anomaly detection and machine learning to find the needle in the haystack.

 To monitor their Azure environment, there are a number of solutions users can deploy.
 In this section, we will examine two of these solutions — Microsoft Azure Monitor and the ELK Stack.
 Both solutions help users overcome the key challenges outlined above but both are also very different than each other.